mervegunak/spotify-etl-pipeline/README.md

     python3 main.py

 After running main.py, the ETL pipeline will fetch user data, playlist details, track information, and seamlessly load them into the SQLite database for further exploration and analysis.

+# Improvements  (to-do)

+* Adding more informative logging.
+* Enhancing error handling mechanisms.
+* Implementing unit tests for critical functions to ensure the robustness of the codebase.
+*